TXST Local Co-Enrollment

 Fall 2025 Semester – July 15

-• At this time, the appropriate approvals are not in place to allow international students needing F1 visas to participate in the co-enrollment model.
-Texas State University is currently seeking the approval for international students needing an F1 visa to be able to enroll in these programs, and once it is granted by the Department of Homeland Security, the restriction will be lifted.
+The appropriate approvals are not in place to allow international students needing F1 visas to participate in the co-enrollment program at Dallas College.
+Texas State University is currently seeking the approval for international students needing an F1 visa to be able to enroll in the Dallas College program as well, and once it is granted by the Department of Homeland Security, the restriction will be lifted.
 There is no timeline at this moment on when approval will be granted.

 • Financial aid and scholarships